marusheik/ia_chatbot_react_flask/README.md

 ```

 5. Create a .env File
-In the root or backend folder, create a .env file with your credentials:
+create a .env file with your credentials:

 ```
 key = your credentials